bolaware/easyapi/README.md

 EasyApi is an android tool to easily make network request without the fuss of setting up a REST client.

 ## Make a GET request
-Heres an example of getting news response from a public api at [newsapi.org](https://newsapi.org)
+Heres an example of getting news articles from a public api at [newsapi.org](https://newsapi.org)

     new EasyApiCaller(this)
                 .method(GET)